abrarfaiyaz/DictNet/Invivo/README.txt

 To run the invivo code for DictNet HCP Q3 data needs to be downloaded and the path needs to be set.

-The outputs of the subjects we have trained and tested with is made available in the following directories- ~/DictNet/Invivo/input/P1/DictNet2_Out/re/ ~/DictNet/Invivo/input/P2/DictNet2_Out/re/ ~/DictNet/Invivo/input/P3/DictNet2_Out/re/
+The outputs of the subjects we have trained and tested with is made available in the following directories (for the link provided in home page) -
+~/DictNet/Invivo/input/P1/DictNet2_Out/re/
+~/DictNet/Invivo/input/P2/DictNet2_Out/re/
+~/DictNet/Invivo/input/P3/DictNet2_Out/re/